FREE DELIVERY ON ORDERS OVER £75

 jonathan kemper CbZh3kaPxrE unsplash 1 scaled

 Nothing sends a wave of panic through the veg patch quite like yellowing leaves.
 It feels like your plants are waving little distress flags and in many cases, they are.
+Yellow leaves on plants can signal a range of issues, and it’s important to identify the underlying cause.
+Yellowing is commonly caused by several factors, including watering problems, nutrient deficiencies, transplant shock, or environmental stress, not just nitrogen deficiency.
 One of the most common culprits behind that yellowing is nitrogen deficiency.
 But before you reach for the nearest bottle of fertiliser, it’s worth understanding what’s really going on and how you can fix it properly, and organically.

 Why Nitrogen Matters